akshay-n/stm32f4-discovery/freertos-project/README.md

 This is simple project that uses the freeRTOS kernel to blink LEDs on the board.
+It can be used as a template.
 The hard part was integrating the kernel with the stm32f4 firmware.

 ```
 make clean